 Noise from the brake pads on a disc brake can never be completely eliminated for sheer physical reasons.
-Note that in wet road conditions, your disc brakes will always be noisy.
+Note that in wet road conditions, your disc brakes will most likely be noisy.

-All hydraulic disc brakes require a so-called "braking-in period".
-This helps the brake pads to develop their full braking power and reduces noise during braking.
+All hydraulic disc brakes require a so-called "bedding-in period".
+This helps the brake pads to develop their full braking power and can reduce noise during braking.
+Read here how to do it.

 - When the brakes are cool / have not been used for a while, carefully touch the brake caliper and disc.
 If you notice oil on disc, brake pad or caliper, you should not ride the bike but contact us first.